 If you've taken the tests and been given a high IQ and/or are a member of MENSA then you'll almost certainly think it is.
 Everyone else probably couldn't care less until some employer asks you to take the test !

 A little bit differently.
 We use the significantly more accurate (no disrespect meant) methodology that your approach to life changes as you get older.
 Your views on things like pensions, life, health, money and all sorts of things change as you get older.
-It's not to say that you get happier or less happy - you can take the Am I Happy ? test for that.
+It's not to say that you get happier or less happy - you can take the other tests for that.
 It's just that your view changes.

 When the test first started, we asked people what age they actually were before starting.
 We then logged the results and started to build an average picture of what people of certain actual ages answered.
 There's plenty of exceptions where someone in their 60's might give answers we would expect from children but gradually it became clearer that older people veered towards certain answers and younger towards others.
 By changing the answers and changing the questions (and cross-referencing questions) we built a surprisingly clear picture of what we would expect from older and younger age groups.